I continue with my read of The Gettysburg Campaign: A Study in Command.

 We’ll see what happens.

 Replaying this game after so many years is still a positive experience.
-I doubt I’d pay good money for the experience, though.
-Maybe a couple buck on GOG, but no more.
+I doubt I’d pay good money for it, though.
+Maybe a couple bucks on GOG, but no more.
 What if the graphic glitches were fixed up?
 What if the graphics could be modernized?
 Is there still a place for a very simple hex/turn based Civil War game?
 Or, if you are going to take it that far, would you want to go whole hog and wind up with something more like Ultimate General?